Welcome to our blog on how to become an 11 Plus tutor.

 There are no formal requirements or qualifications for becoming an 11-plus tutor.
 In theory, anyone can set up as an independent tutor.
 However, you will need a supply of past papers and other teaching resources.
 Set up an online profile for your tutoring business and use social media and online 11-plus forums and directories to find clients.
 Tutors often get referrals by word of mouth.
 Your business will only thrive if you can successfully coach children to pass grammar school and private school entrance exams!

-There are also many tutoring agencies that employ 11-plus tutors on a freelance basis.
+So, many tutoring agencies employ 11-plus tutors on a freelance basis.
 They will typically take a commission, but provide tutoring resources.
 Tutoring agencies typically require their tutors to be educated to an undergraduate degree level.
 Additionally, they expect tutors to have a DBS certificate.
 Tutors may also consider taking out liability insurance.

 Do we really need to get a private tutor for my child to sit the 11-Plus?